Chargebackhit API Reference

 Array of strings [ 3 ..
 10 ] items [ items = 23 characters .{1}4.{21} ]

-The Acquirer Reference Number (ARN) is a unique number assigned to a credit card transaction as it moves through the payment flow.
-It is crucial for tracking transactions, particularly in cases of disputes, refunds, or chargebacks.
+Acquirer Reference Number (ARN) is a unique number assigned to a credit card transaction as it moves through the payment flow, facilitating tracking, especially in disputes, refunds, or chargebacks.

 Responses